artikcloud/tutorial-java-WebSocketEventFeed/README.md

 java -jar websocket-monitor-x.x.jar -uid YOUR_USER_ID -t YOUR_USER_TOKEN
 ```

-Now you can monitor all types of events triggered by the devices on your account.
+**Since the user token from ARTIK Cloud API Console is used, this sample app can monitors all devices on your account.**

- 2. If connecting a device to ARTIK cloud on device channel WebSocket (e.g. [running this sample](https://github.com/artikcloud/tutorial-java-WebSocketDeviceChannel), you should see the following output
+ 2. If connecting a device to ARTIK cloud on device channel WebSocket (e.g. [running this sample](https://github.com/artikcloud/tutorial-java-WebSocketDeviceChannel)), you should see the output like the following:

 ```
 Received event:[class EventFeedData {